Discover the town through a child’s eyes

 Andes Skate Hall

-The skate hall operator holds regular courses for beginners and workshops.
+The operator of the skate hall regularly offers courses for beginners and workshops.

 3 € per person for the use of the skate hall